adamb2003/fpl/README.md

 # FPL Optimisation

-This repository is a collection of optimization tools for Fantasy Premier League (FPL).
+This repository is a collection of optimisation tools for Fantasy Premier League (FPL).

-Python code mainly use `pandas` for data management and `sasoptpy` for optimization modeling.
+Python code mainly use `pandas` for data management and `sasoptpy` for optimisation modeling.

 It is being actively developed.
 The content and the structure of the repository might change.

 ## Instructions

-### Multi-period GW optimization
+### Multi-period GW optimisation

 - Edit content of `data/regular_settings.json` file